-In 2019, over 4,000 people died in road accidents involving large truck drivers, making the trucking industry one of the most dangerous jobs in the country.
+In 2019, over 4,000 people died in road accidents involving large truck drivers, making the trucking is one of the most dangerous jobs in the country.

 Unsafe driving not only a dangerous job can affect your well-being but also your ability to earn money as a truck driver with a good record.
 Plus, your unsafe truck driving also can negatively impact the lives of other motorists.
 Large trucks are much taller and typically way 20 to 30 times more than passenger cars, which can lead to devastating accidents.